Skip to Content

 Read More

-Gross combination weight is the value specified by the manufacturer as the maximum loaded weight of a truck/tractor plus the trailer or semitrailer designed for use with the truck tractor.
+Gross combination weight (GCW) is the value specified by the manufacturer as the maximum loaded weight of a truck/tractor plus the trailer or semitrailer designed for use with the truck tractor.
+In the absence of a value specified by the manufacturer, GCW will be determined by adding the GVW of the power unit and the total weight of the towed unit and any load thereon.

 Read More

-Gross domestic product is the total market value of all final goods and services produced within a country during a given period.
+Gross domestic product (GDP) is the total market value of all final goods and services produced within a country during a given period.
+GDP per capita is often used to assess a given country's standard of living.

 Read More